-Restaurants often fail from mistakes in office work.
-Owners try to do too much and fail to delegate tasks or they ignore key areas such as paperwork and accounting, which leads to theft, getting in trouble with government agencies and losing control of finances.
+Owners try to do too much and fail to delegate reporting tasks, or they ignore key areas such as paperwork and accounting, which can lead to theft, getting in trouble with government agencies and losing control of finances.
+You’ll never understand how everything in the restaurant works, how payroll costs include more than salaries or what insurance companies base their rates on unless you review the forms your business is required to maintain and file.

 Restaurant work requires competence in multiple areas, but many owners undertake challenges that they are ill-equipped to handle.
 Entrepreneurs typically try to cook, keep the books, design advertising, manage people, make repairs and establish warm connections to customers.
 Paperwork problems often take unreasonable amounts of time and swamp managers with employee, government and investor demands for information.